KHAUL

 Khaul consists of prayer then followed by dinner.
 Prayer runs for about 30 minutes and is led by seven Kanca Kaji, who are servants of the Kraton (Palace).
 In the prayer, they do it in a Muslim way but interestingly acculturated with the Javanese traditional belief.
 But isn't necessary we have to do it that way, you can do it on your own since I noticed some of them aren't Muslim.
 Kanca Kaji only lead us here, not forcing us to use the same practice as they do.

 For our dinner, we all got the same type of food they serve as offerings.
 Shredded chicken cooked with the coconut milk and so did rice, plus Krechek, kerupuk, peanuts, and cucumber on the side make the food flavourful.
 You might not be familiar with Krechek, right? well, Krechek is a traditional Javanese cattle skin spicy stew dish from Yogyakarta.
 Traditionally it is made from the soft inner skin of cattle (cow or water buffalo).
 Also, kerupuk is a deep-fried cracker made from starch and other ingredients that serve as a flavoring.
-K
+Kerupuk is a popular snack in parts of Southeast Asia but is most closely associated with Indonesia.

 After dinner, you can do anything, whether you wanna chat around or go home.
 But for me, I just want to explore more, and apparently, I saw flowers wrap in banana leaves on the offerings.
 I ask one of the guys whether I could take it or not, and they let me bring it home.
 He told me if I bring it home, it will give me some luck but who knows?